Milotrince/ee120-site-test/policies.md

 ## Homework

 To enhance and gauge your fluency with the course content, we will have two types of homework assignments: problem sets and labs ([Jupyter notebook](https://jupyter.org/)-based coding assignments).
-You can expect **approximately one problem set per week**, and **five labs** throughout the semester.
+You can expect **approximately one problem set per week**, and **six labs** throughout the semester.

-### Drops

-**We will automatically drop the two lowest problem set scores and one lowest lab score from your final grade**.
-There will be chances to get more drops by filling out mid-semester feedback forms.

-### Timeline

-As we cannot avoid releasing problem sets and labs in concurrent weeks, we will give you two weeks for each lab: **they will be released on Thursdays and due two weeks later on Wednesday at 11:59pm, with a grace period until Thursday (see the grace period section below)**

 ### Problem Set Logistics

 **Release**: Problem sets will typically be released on **Tuesdays** via bCourses.
 We will also announce on Ed when problem sets are released.

-**Submission**: Problem sets will be due the following **Monday at 11:59pm, with a grace period until the following midnight on Tuesday (see the grace period section below)** (you have **one week** to complete the assignment).
+**Submission**: Problem sets will be due the following **Monday at 11:59pm, with a grace period until the following Tuesday at 11:59pm (see the grace period section below)** (you have **one week** to complete the assignment).

 You will submit your work through **Gradescope**.
 You have several options for scanning and submitting your work: